-Docetaxel (75 mg/m2 every 3 weeks for six cycles) plus ADT is an option for men with mCNPC/mCSPC and having good performance status and high volume metastatic disease defined as: presence of visceral metastases, or four or more bone lesions with at least one beyond the vertebral bodies and pelvis (Level 1, Strong recommendation).
+Docetaxel (75 mg/m2 every three weeks for six cycles) plus ADT is an option for men with mCNPC/mCSPC with good performance status and high-volume metastatic disease, defined as: presence of visceral metastases, or four or more bone lesions with at least one beyond the vertebral bodies and pelvis (Level 1, Strong recommendation).

-Docetaxel plus ADT may also be an option in mCNPC/mCSPC and having good performance status with low volume disease (Level 2, Weak recommendation).
+Docetaxel plus ADT may also be an option in patients with mCNPC/mCSPC with good performance status with low-volume disease (Level 2, Weak recommendation).

-Consideration of "high risk" mCNPC/mCSPC patients (defined as at least two of: Gleason score of 8-10, visceral metastases and 3 or more bone metastases) and good performance status can also be considered for docetaxel chemotherapy (Level 1, Strong recommendation).
+"High risk" mCNPC/mCSPC patients (defined as at least two of: Gleason score of 8-10, visceral metastases, and three or more bone metastases) with good performance status can also be considered for docetaxel chemotherapy (Level 1, Strong recommendation).

-Docetaxel, a taxane derivative that binds to tubulin that inhibits mitosis and tumour proliferation, was the initial chemotherapeutic agent that improved survival in men mCRPC (19).
-Three different large randomized trials assessed the impact of introducing docetaxel in mCNPC/mCSPC: CHAARTED, STAMPEDE, and GETUG-AFU 15(8, 20, 21).
-The CHAARTED trial randomized 790 with mCNPC/mCSPC patients to ADT plus docetaxel (75 mg/m2 every 3 weeks for six cycles) or ADT alone (8).
-Within this trial, 35% (277pts) had low volume metastases and 65% (513pts) had high volume metastases (high volume of metastases was defined by the presence of visceral metastases or four or more bone lesions with at least one beyond the vertebral bodies and pelvis).
-Overall, the median OS was 13.6 months longer with ADT plus docetaxel than with ADT alone (57.6 months vs. 44.0 months; HR, 0.61; 95% CI 0.47-

-0.80; P<0.001).
-Subgroup analysis showed that OS benefits of combination there were maintained in the high volume mCNPC/mCSPC (n=513, HR, 0.63 (95% CI, 0.50-0.79) P<0.001) whereas survival benefits were lost in low volume disease (n=277, HR, 1.04 (95% CI, 0.70-1.55) P=0.86)(22).

-The GETUG-AFU15 trial randomized 385 mCNPC/mCSPC patients to receive ADT plus docetaxel or ADT alone (21).
-Although the dosage of docetaxel was the same as in CHAARTED, patients were allowed to receive up to nine cycles compared to the six cycles in CHAARTED.
-There was no survival difference between the groups (58.9 months in the combined group vs 54.2 months in the ADT alone group, HR, 1.01, 95% CI 0.75-1.36).
+Docetaxel, a taxane derivative that binds to tubulin that inhibits mitosis and tumor proliferation, was the initial chemotherapeutic agent that improved survival in men with mCRPC.19 Three different, large, randomized trials assessed the impact of introducing docetaxel in mCNPC/mCSPC: CHAARTED, STAMPEDE, and GETUG-AFU 15.8,20,21 The CHAARTED trial randomized 790 with mCNPC/mCSPC patients to ADT plus docetaxel (75 mg/m2 every three weeks for six cycles) or ADT alone.8 Within this trial, 35% (277 patients) had lowvolume metastases and 65% (513 patients) had high-volume metastases (high-volume of metastases was defined by the presence of visceral metastases or four or more bone lesions with at least one beyond the vertebral bodies and pelvis).
+Overall, the median OS was 13.6 months longer with ADT plus docetaxel than with ADT alone (57.6 vs. 44.0 months; HR 0.61; 95% CI 0.47-0.80; p<0.001).
+Subgroup analysis showed that OS benefits of combination were maintained in the highvolume mCNPC/mCSPC (n=513; HR 0.63; 95% CI 0.50-0.79; p<0.001), whereas survival benefits were lost in low-volume disease (n=277; HR 1.04; 95% CI 0.70-1.55; p=0.86).22 in CHAARTED, patients were allowed to receive up to nine cycles compared to the six cycles in CHAARTED.
+There was no survival difference between the groups (58.9 months in the combined group vs. 54.2 months in the ADT alone group; HR 1.01; 95% CI 0.75-1.36).
 The differences in the outcomes of the two studies is likely due to the differences in the burden of disease in the two studies.
-Although 65% of patients in CHAARTED had high volume metastases, less than 25% of the patients had low-volume disease.
-An unplanned post-hoc analysis of the high volume cohort of GETUG-AFU 15 showed a non-significant trend toward improved OS in this cohort (39.8 months vs 35.1 months, HR, 0.78, 95% CI, 0.56-1.09) (23).
-A recent pooled analysis of both studies confirm the benefit of combined docetaxel and ADT in high-volume disease and lack of benefit on low-volume metastatic burden (24).
+Although 65% of patients in CHAARTED had high-volume metastases, less than 25% of the patients had low-volume disease.
+An unplanned post-hoc analysis of the high-volume cohort of GETUG-AFU 15 showed a non-significant trend toward improved OS in this cohort (39.8 vs. 35.1 months; HR 0.78; 95% CI 0.56-1.09).23 A recent pooled analysis of both studies confirm the benefit of combined docetaxel and ADT in high-volume disease and lack of benefit on low-volume metastatic burden.24